InfinityVM/InfinityVM/book/src/integration/writing-program.md

 ## Code organization

-Assuming you organize the main function of your zkVM program as above, you can have your business logic encapsulated in a pure function.
-If your logic is non-trivial, its recommended to define this function in a separate crate such that the code can be easily reused and unit tested without the restrictions of the zkVM host, which can be prohibitive in using typical rust tooling.
+Assuming you organize the main function of your zkVM program as above, you can have all your logic in a single pure function.
+If your logic is more complex, you can also write your code in a separate crate such that the code can be easily reused and unit tested without the restrictions of the zkVM.

-For example, the clob program has a [stf function](https://github.com/InfinityVM/InfinityVM/blob/f0d3e956e67d07e68a2670ebbafe6a34839f3df5/clob/core/src/lib.rs#L275) defined in a "core" crate.
-This function is a wrapper around the [clob engine's tick function](https://github.com/InfinityVM/InfinityVM/blob/f0d3e956e67d07e68a2670ebbafe6a34839f3df5/clob/core/src/lib.rs#L282), which processes a single request at a time.
-By design, the app server engine uses this same exact [tick function](https://github.com/InfinityVM/InfinityVM/blob/f0d3e956e67d07e68a2670ebbafe6a34839f3df5/clob/node/src/engine.rs) to process each request.

-One thing to keep in mind is that any of the dependencies of the zkVM program will need to be compatible with the VM; roughly 70% of major crates are compatible with the VM.
-However, trouble shooting issues with incompatible deps can be non-trivial and it will force your crate with core logic to not contain incompatible deps.
-A common source of pain is the [alloy](https://docs.rs/crate/alloy/latest/features) crate, which works with most of the [features disabled](https://github.com/InfinityVM/InfinityVM/blob/f0d3e956e67d07e68a2670ebbafe6a34839f3df5/Cargo.toml#L118), but breaks builds with the [`full` feature](https://github.com/alloy-rs/alloy/blob/3f5f1e5de21552ed875ffdc16fb4d5db9d1ba0e8/crates/alloy/Cargo.toml#L76) enabled.
-Don't hesitate to reach out to the InfinityVM team if you are having any persistent challenges!
+**Note:** Any of the dependencies you use in your zkVM program need to be compatible with the zkVM; roughly 70% of major crates are compatible.
+A common issue is the [alloy](https://docs.rs/crate/alloy/latest/features) crate, which works with most of the [features disabled](https://github.com/InfinityVM/InfinityVM/blob/f0d3e956e67d07e68a2670ebbafe6a34839f3df5/Cargo.toml#L118), but breaks builds with the [`full` feature](https://github.com/alloy-rs/alloy/blob/3f5f1e5de21552ed875ffdc16fb4d5db9d1ba0e8/crates/alloy/Cargo.toml#L76) enabled.
+Don't hesitate to reach out to the InfinityVM team if you face any challenges with this!

 ## Testing your program

+If you're using the [InfinityVM foundry template](https://github.com/InfinityVM/infinity-foundry-template), you can test and debug your zkVM program itself by following the example [here](https://github.com/InfinityVM/infinity-foundry-template/blob/main/programs/src/lib.rs) (you can run this using `cargo test`).
+You can add `println!` statements anywhere to help while debugging.

-For direct unit tests of your program, you can create an executor and run it against inputs and the program ELF.
-An example with the CLOB program can be found [here](https://github.com/InfinityVM/InfinityVM/blob/f0d3e956e67d07e68a2670ebbafe6a34839f3df5/clob/programs/src/lib.rs#L120).
+If you're not using the Infinity foundry template, you can write unit tests by creating an executor and running the executor with your inputs and zkVM program ELF.
+An example with the CLOB program can be found [here](https://github.com/InfinityVM/InfinityVM/blob/f0d3e956e67d07e68a2670ebbafe6a34839f3df5/clob/programs/src/lib.rs#L120) (More info on this in the [Offchain Example: CLOB](./clob.md) section).

-For integration tests with the EVM for onchain requests and stateless offchain requests, you can use the [foundry template](https://github.com/InfinityVM/infinity-foundry-template).

-For integration tests for stateful requests from an app server, you will need to build out a custom test harness.
-You can find an example test harness with the coprocessor and clob [here](https://github.com/InfinityVM/InfinityVM/blob/main/test/e2e/src/lib.rs).
+For integration tests, we recommend reading the [Using your zkVM Program](./using-program.md) section.

 The InfinityVM team is working on a growing set of [SDK crates](https://github.com/InfinityVM/InfinityVM/tree/main/crates/sdk) to make writing programs and tests easier.
 The SDK is in very early stages and dog food'ed with the CLOB app server PoC.